nginxinc/nginx-amplify-doc/amplify-guide.md

 The agent should be able to detect the PHP-FPM master and workers, obtain the access to status, and collect the necessary metrics.

+With all of the above successfully configured, the end result should be an additional tab displayed on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page, with the pre-defined visualization of the PHP-FPM metrics.

+The PHP-FPM metrics on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page are cumulative, across all automatically detected pools.
+If you need per-pool graphs, go to [Dashboards](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#dashboards) and create custom graphs per pool.

 Here is the list of caveats to look for if the PHP-FPM metrics are not being collected:

   * No status enabled for any of the pools.